Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks: Related Work

-Classic generative augmentations for NLP tasks such as back translation, which could be used to train a question answering model \cite{yu2018qanet} or transfer texts from a high-resource language to a low-resource language \cite{xia2019generalized}. \citet{hou2018sequence} introduces a sequence-to-sequence model to generate diversely augmented data, which could improve the dialogue language understanding task. \citet{anaby2020not,kumar2020data} adopt language model which is conditioned on sentence-level tags to modify original data for classification tasks exclusively.
-To utilize generative augmentation on more fine-grained and fragile token-level NER subtasks, \citet{ding-etal-2020-daga} treats the NER labeling task as a text tagging task and requires generative models to annotate entities during generation. \citet{zhou2022melm} builds the pre-trained masked language models on corrupted training sentences and focuses on entity replacement.
-However, these methods excessively rely on the dependency order among entities.
-In this work, we decouple the dependencies between entities to bootstrap the generalization ability of the NER model.
+\paragraph{Generative Augmentation} Classic generative augmentations for NLP tasks such as back translation, which could be used to train a question answering model \cite{yu2018qanet} or transfer texts from a high-resource language to a low-resource language \cite{hou2018sequence,xia2019generalized}. \citet{anaby2020not,kumar2020data} adopt language model which is conditioned on sentence-level tags to modify original data for classification tasks exclusively.
+To utilize generative augmentation on more fine-grained and fragile token-level NER tasks, \citet{ding-etal-2020-daga} treats the NER labeling task as a text tagging task and requires generative models to annotate entities during generation. \citet{zhou2022melm} builds the pre-trained masked language models on corrupted training sentences and focuses on entity replacement.
+However, these methods rely on the Text-to-Text based generative models which cannot tag a token with nested labels during generation.
+In this work, we adopt the Entity-to-Text based generative model to tackle all NER tasks and bootstrap the diversity of the model with diversity beam search.